Member Login

 Why WJA?

-Meeting new people and forming meaningful business relationships is the hallmark of the Women's Jewelry Association and its world-wide network of members.
+Meeting new people and forming meaningful business relationships is the hallmark of the Women's Jewelry Association and its worldwide network of members.

 Mission, Vision & History

-Our Mission
+Our Mission & Vision

-The History of the Women's Jewelry Association
+Our Story: The History of the Women's Jewelry Association

 A small group of women with big dreams grows into an international membership organization